bsoist/bsoist.github.io/_posts/2015-02-26-facebook-suicide-prevention-tools.md

     tech
     facebook
     suicide
+excerpt: Facebook announced in a blog post yesterday that it would be rolling out new tools aimed at helping friends get help for friends they fear might be contemplating suicide.
+Like most things Facebook - or most things generally, I guess - I was skeptical at first, but it didn't take long for the idea to grow on me.
 ---
 Facebook announced [in a blog post yesterday][newfbtool] that it would be rolling out new tools aimed at helping friends get help for friends they fear might be contemplating suicide.
 Like most things Facebook - or most things generally, I guess - I was skeptical at first, but it didn't take long for the idea to grow on me.